JacobTfar/AJLTechNJ/src/data/post/signs-you-need-professional-it-support.md

 - Higher chance of data loss
 - Shorter hardware lifespan due to poor maintenance

-## The Newark Airport Standard
+## The Airport Systems Experience

-At Newark Airport, we maintained systems that absolutely could not fail.
-The same principles that kept United Airlines' operations running smoothly can protect your business:
+From our experience working with and supporting United Airlines' critical systems at Newark Airport, we learned principles that kept airline operations running smoothly and can protect your business:

 - **Proactive monitoring** catches problems before they cause downtime
 - **Regular maintenance** prevents expensive emergency repairs